PoisotLab/ms_metaweb_perspectives/README.md

 to be tested and compared to the network descriptor of interest.
 This matches previous, more general results on graph embedding, which suggest that the choice of embedding algorithm matters for the results [@Goyal2018GraEmb].
 In
-@tbl:methods, we present a selection of common graph embedding methods, alongside examples of their use to predict species interactions; most of these methods rely either on linear algebra, or on pseudo-random walks on graphs.
+@tbl:methods, we present a selection of common graph and node embedding methods, alongside examples of their use to predict species interactions; most of these methods rely either on linear algebra, or on pseudo-random walks on graphs.